Capsule Vision 2024 Challenge: Multi-Class Abnormality Classification for Video Capsule Endoscopy: Registration and Rules

 \subsection{Rules for use of Training and Validation Dataset}

 \begin{itemize} \item Download the dataset.
-It consists of the labelled training and validation dataset. \item Develop a model to classify 10 class labels using ONLY the training and validation dataset. \item Store the model, associated weights and files.
-Compute the predictions and evaluation metrics on the validation dataset (internal validation) as per the provided sample code on our github repository. \item The participants are allowed to perform augmentations, resize the data for saving computational resources, and can use existing machine learning, meta-learning, ensembles, any pre-trained models, and deep learning models. \item A sample code has been provided on our github how to load the dataset. \end{itemize}
+It consists of the labelled training and validation dataset. \item Develop a model to classify 10 class labels using ONLY the training and validation dataset. \item Store the model, associated weights, and files.
+Compute the predictions and evaluation metrics on the validation dataset (internal validation) as per the provided sample code on our github repository. \item The participants were allowed to perform augmentations, resize the data for saving computational resources, and could use existing machine learning, meta-learning, ensembles, any pre-trained models, and deep learning models. \item A sample code was provided on our github how to load the dataset. \end{itemize}